Resource theory of quantum uncomplexity

-We restrict the measurement's computational difficulty: First, we define a set $M_0$ of zero--measurement-complexity measurement operators.
+We restrict the measurement's computational difficulty: First, we define a set $M_0$ of zero-complexity measurement operators.
 Under such an operator's action, each qubit is (i)~projected onto $\ket{0}$ or (ii)~not touched (evolved with $\id$).
 Define the variable $\alpha_j$ as 1 if qubit $j$ is projected and as 0 otherwise.
 If $(\ketbra{0}{0})^0 \equiv \id$, the measurement operator has the form

-Fix an integer $r \geq 0$.
-Consider performing $\leq r$ 2-local gates, effecting a unitary $U_r$, before measuring a $Q_0$.
+To progress beyond zero-complexity measurements, we fix an integer $r \geq 0$.
+Consider performing $\leq r$ two-local gates, effecting a unitary $U_r$, before measuring a $Q_0$ \footnote{ The resource theory inspires this limitation on the number of gates performable.
+We are currently defining the complexity entropy as a quantum-information-theoretic quantity not hitched to the resource theory.
+However, the resource theory inspires this entropy's definition, and the entropy will be applied in the resource theory.
+The resource-theory agent may have a tolerance for how fuzzy a state may grow and so may choose to restrict how many fuzzy gates they perform.
+This restriction inspires the complexity entropy's $r$.}.
 The net effect, we define as a \emph{complexity-$r$ measurement}.
 The operators $U_r^\dag Q_0 U_r$ form a set $M_r$.
 Restricting to $M_r$ the $Q$ in~\eqref{eq:defn-hypothesis-testing-entropy}, we define the complexity entropy.